godiard/help-activity/source/write.rst

 We look first at the nine buttons in the top row of the toolbar.
 The buttons open the corresponding tab or toolbar.

-1. Activity tab, or button, here you can enter a name for the page or project, access the Journal, and chose private or sharing in My Neighborhood.
+1. Activity tab, or button, here you can enter a name for the page or project.
+The Description button allows you to add a description to the :doc:`/journal` entry.
+Thirdly select Private, or My Neighbourhood.
 2. The Edit button: Allows to Copy, Paste, Undo, Redo, and search inside your document.
 3. The View button: Allows you to zoom in and out of the document and to navigate through the pages quickly.
 4. The Speak button.
 You can have Speak, robot Alice, read your work aloud.
 5. The Fonts button: Allows you to change the font, size, empphasis, colour and justify.
 6. The Paragraph button : Allows you to set heading and list styles.
 7. The Insert table button : Allows you to insert and adjust a table.
 8. The Insert Image button : Allows you to insert images.
 9. Stop or clpose the Activity.